geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 GeoServer Blog
 ^^^^^^^^^^^^^^

-.. note:: This announcement should be made for all releases, including betas and release candidates.
+.. note:: This announcement should be made for all releases, including release candidates.

 .. note::